mirbyte/DropGain/README.md

 1. **You want to go loud** - boosting into a true-peak ceiling without clipping requires peak control, not just turning up the fader.
 2. **You want modern EDM-style masters** - limiter-assisted mode uses FabFilter Pro-L 2 with the Modern style when clean gain is not enough.
 That matches how a lot of current dance music is already mastered.
-3. **It is a deliberate choice** - limiter-assisted is the default because that is how I prep my own library.
+3. **It is a deliberate choice** - limiter-assisted is the default because that is how I plan to prep my own library this summer.
 Clean gain is there when you do not want limiting.
 A third peak repair mode is planned for a future update.

 ### Why are the defaults so loud?